FAIRFIELD WOMEN’S CLUB

 Article VII: Elected Officers and their Duties

-7.1 Elected officers shall be: President, First Vice President, Second Vice President, Secretary and Treasurer.
-Term of office shall be one year.
+7.1 Elected officers shall be: President, First Vice President, Second Vice President, Third Vice President, Secretary and Treasurer.
+The term of office shall be for one year.

 7.2 The President shall:

-(F) Serve in and advisory position for one year following tenure of office.
-As advisor, she can request to attend any board meeting or the President may invite her to attend any board meeting.
+10. Serve in an advisory position for one year following tenure in office.
+As advisor, she can request to attend any board meeting, or the President may invite her to attend any board meeting.
 She is not a voting member of the Board.

 7.3 The First Vice President shall:

-(A) Serve an as assistant to the President and in her absence shall perform the duties of that office.
+1. Serve as an assistant to the President and in her absence shall perform the duties of that office.

-(2) Special activities consist of special interest groups, field trips and other activities.
+4. Special programs and activities will consist of special interest groups, field trips and other activities.

-(C) Have General Meeting schedule outlined for approval of the Executive Committee.
+5. Have monthly program schedule outlined for approval of the Executive Committee prior to the July Board Meeting.

-(D) Reserve the club meeting place for General Meetings.
+6. Reserve the club meeting place for special programs and activities.

 7.4 The Second Vice President shall: